Pycord-Development/pycord/docs/api/enums.rst

         A string.
     .. attribute:: integer

-        An integer.
+        An integer between -2⁵³ and 2⁵³.

         .. note::

-            Any integer between -2⁵³ and 2⁵³.

             IDs, such as 881224361015672863, are often too for this input type.